A customer’s inbox is one of the prime real estate options for marketers to target. Shopify stores should also be taking advantage of email marketing.

 1. What is the goal of your message?

 The email you send should have one purpose, reflected by the call to action (CTA).
 It’s the same purpose you’ll have in mind while crafting the copy and measuring the results of your campaign.
 Deciding on your purpose in advance will help you stick to the point and keep your email clear and concise.
+For example, is the purpose to encourage potential customers to enter your digital marketing funnel?
+Or do you want them to click on your blog post link?
+Understanding the goal helps you craft relevant email copy for your message.

 2. Does the copy align with your CTA?